bantolov/RhetosWorkshop/Day5/day5.md

 Documentation:

 * <https://github.com/Rhetos/Rhetos/wiki/Persisting-the-computed-data>
-  * TODO: This article is missing the central part: detailed explanation of ComputedFrom, KeyProperties and ChangesOn concepts on an example from Bookstore.
-    Recompute method on generated object model.
+  * TODO: Detailed explanation of ComputedFrom, KeyProperties and ChangesOn concepts (issue #312), with examples from Bookstore and how to manually execute Recompute method on generated object model.
 * Examples are available in <https://github.com/Rhetos/Bookstore/blob/master/src/DslScripts>
   * ShipmentState.rhe
   * BookInfo.rhe (a similar example)